rayonprotocol/rayonprotocol-reverseinquiry-prototype/README.md

   - Individuals need to provide their personal data to lenders
   - Provided personal data is subject to data leak risks
   - Borrowers also have no clarity on usage of their provided data nor on the transaction process
+  - Borrowers need to go through multiple iterations of the application process on a piecemeal basis in order to receive multiple  quotes

 - Search Cost of Lenders
   - The financial services industry is one of the top spenders in online advertising